garrandall/popular-music-data/tracks/almost-persuaded-etta-james.md

 To push my, push my ole conscience right on the side

-Then we danced, then we danced, he whispered, "Baby, I need you now" He said to me, "Let me take you away, ooh I wanna be your man" Than I looked in his eyes and I saw it, yeah I saw it I saw the reflection of my, my wedding band
+Then we danced, then we danced, he whispered, "Baby, I need you now" He said to me, "Let me take you away, ohI wanna be your man" Than I looked in his eyes and I saw it, yeah I saw it I saw the reflection of my, my wedding band